 We will create a custom function that accepts the input file list and the output file’s path.

-PyPDF2 is simple and helpful in basic PDF operations.
-If you are working with a simple PDF file, I would recommend you to use this library, but if your library is complex and requires special attention, I would recommend you to use the “pymupdf”.
+PyPDF2 is straightforward and helpful for basic PDF operations.
+I recommend this library if you are working with a simple PDF file.
+However, if your library is complex and requires special attention, I suggest you use “pymupdf.”

 Here is the step-by-step guide for this approach: